Home » The Cost of Disengaged Employees – And How to Address The Problem

 Past research suggests that actively disengaged employees cost about $3,400 for every $10,000 in salary (or 34%).
 If the average salary at your company is $65k, that means you’re annually losing $22,100 per disengaged employee.
 And that’s just the financial impact.
 Below, we outline other important outcomes tied to employee engagement.

-On average, companies lose $22,100 annually for every disengaged employee.
+cost of disengaged employees: On average, companies lose $22,100 annually for every disengaged employee.

 Disengaged employee stats